Frequently Asked Questions

 Is Tarpa a religious organization?

 No. Tarpa is a secular educational nonprofit (501(c)(3)) that teaches about Buddhist philosophical and contemplative traditions as part of the broader study of human knowledge.
 We examine these traditions academically—analyzing arguments, testing methods, and evaluating outcomes based on evidence—rather than promoting religious beliefs or requiring religious commitment.
 Our approach is similar to how universities teach Christian ethics or Islamic philosophy without promoting those religions.
+We also provide guided retreats in solitary cabins where students can immerse themselves in studying meditation techniques and exercises from a secular perspective.

 What makes this education rather than religious practice?